PoProstuWitold/nest-next-boilerplate/README.md

 # nest-next-boilerplate

-NodeJS boilerplate for building fullstack applications built in TypeScript, TypeORM, NestJS and NextJS
+NodeJS boilerplate for building fullstack applications in TypeScript, TypeORM, NestJS and NextJS

 ## Usage

-Run Docker containers and use the package manager (**yarn** or **npm**) to install dependencies in server and client directories.
+Run Docker containers and use the package manager (**yarn** or **npm**) to install dependencies in server, workers and client directories.

 ### 1. Docker
 ```bash